-The information on risk management policies and objectives which must be provided to the market in accordance with the Regulation can be found in Note 5 (Risk Exposure) of the notes to the Instituto de Crédito Oficial Group's 2016 consolidated annual accounts, published on the ICO website. (www.ico.es).
+The information on risk management policies and objectives which must be provided to the market in accordance with the Regulation can be found in Note 5 (Risk Exposure) of the notes to the Instituto de Crédito Oficial Group's 2017 consolidated financial statements, published on the ICO website. (www.ico.es).